-If you want to become one of the richest people, is the answer to just read what they read?
+If you want to become one of the richest people, should you just read what they read?

 But there’s more.
-There’s getting the information the wealthy are getting, and then thinking like they do about money and prosperity.
+Besides getting the information the wealthy are getting, more importantly, you should also learn thinking about money and prosperity like they do.

 You Need These 2 Types of Finance Books:

 1. The financial information in black and white, tried and true.
 Follow it and you’re bound to succeed.